-The 100 years sleep is central in most of the versions (notably, Perrault's and Grimms')
+The 100 years sleep is central to the plot in many of the versions (notably, Perrault's and Grimms')

 Rape, adultery, sexual rivalry, and attempted cannibalism make the plot of Basile's "Sun, Moon, and Talia" a little less than "child friendly."

 But, Perrault added his own touch!

 Giambattista Basile was an Italian solider, public official, writer, and poet in the late 1500's and early 1600s.
 His short-story collection was one of the earliest such collections based on folktales and served as an important source for later fairy-tale writers, such as Charles Perrault in France and the Brothers Grimm in Germany.
 In "The Story of Stories" a prince and his wife are entertained for five days by 10 women who tell them 50 stories, among which are the familiar tales of Puss in Boots, Rapunzel, Cinderella, Beauty and the Beast, and his sleeping beauty story, entitled "Sun, Moon, and Talia."

 Themes changed or diminished:

 In Grimms' version, the story constricts even more